-- An IgG antibody test checks for immune response against the infection--very recent infections might not have produced enough antibodies to detect or very old infections might also have very little antibodies left in the body; and some people may not produce enough antibodies.
+An IgG antibody test checks for immune response against the infection.
+However, very recent infections might not have produced enough antibodies to detect.
+And very old infections might have very little antibodies left in the blood.
+Some people may not even produce enough antibodies.

-- For taking the stool test, one should not be on acid reducing medications (PPIs or proton-pump inhibitors such as Nexium, Prilosec, Omeprazole, Esomeprazole, Protonix) for at least two weeks and should not be on antibiotics for at least 4 weeks; the blood antibody test has no such requirement.
+For taking the stool test, one should not be taking acid reducing medications (PPIs or proton-pump inhibitors such as Nexium, Prilosec, Omeprazole, Esomeprazole, Protonix) for at least two weeks.
+And they should not be on antibiotics for at least 4 weeks.
+The blood antibody test has no such requirement.

-- Mayo Clinic’s clinician recommendation suggests all treatment regimens should be taken for 14 days, and eradication testing should be performed in all patients (13).
+Mayo Clinic recommends all treatment regimens should be taken for 14 days, and eradication testing should be performed in all patients (13).